OpenRock/OpenAM/openam-agents/jee-agents/jee-agents-distribution/jee-agents-distribution-jetty-v61/src/main/assembly/sampleapp/readme.txt

       The build target creates a built and dist directory with the WAR file.
-      By default, the deployment descriptors assume that the OpenAM product was installed under default Org/Realm "dc=opensso,dc=java,dc=net".
+      By default, the deployment descriptors assume that the OpenAM product was installed under default Org/Realm "dc=openam,dc=forgerock,dc=org".
 If the Org/Realm for the deployment scenario is different from the default root suffix, the Universal Id(uuid) for the role/principal mappings should be changed accordingly.
 The Universal Id can be verified in OpenAM console.